codex-academy/FindYourData/steps/ajax.md

 # Ajax using jQuery

 You can use jQuery to abstract away the details of [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
+Including jQuery in your app comes with a cost as well as a benefit.
+You can read a little more about this on [the JavaScript page of the Front-end Field Guide](http://fefg.projectcodex.co/javascript.html), and a broader discussion of frameworks and libraries at [Front-end Field Guides](http://fef.projectcodex.co/).

 To make an HTTP GET Ajax call using jQuery: